 Data not available

-The system is sometimes not available due to the need to back-up the national databases, at times the system may be unavailable.
-The Commission is working with the Member States to ensure that the length of time that their databases are down — due to updates — is kept to a minimum.
+The system is sometimes not available due to the need to back-up the national databases.
+The Commission is working with the Member States to ensure that the length of time that their databases are down is kept to a minimum.
 If you receive an error message relating to this you should wait a few minutes and then try again, or try at another moment of the day.

 You can consult the FAQ page on VIES for more information.

 Legal disclaimer regarding the validation of VAT identification numbers through VIES.